Should West Windsor Power Plant Run More Hours Per Year?

 Official title: Sky Energy (Power) Corporation and Tractebel Management Inc. as general partner for and on behalf of Tractebel Windsor Power L.P - Environmental Compliance Approval (air)

-A natural gas power plant in Windsor wants to run its turbines more hours per year.
+A natural gas power plant in Windsor wants to run its turbines more hours each year.
 The facility already has approval to operate, but this change would increase how much it runs.
 That means more emissions of nitrogen oxides, particulate matter, sulphur dioxide, and carbon monoxide into the air.

 Why This Matters

 Live near Sandwich Street in Windsor?
 This plant's emissions could affect your air quality.
 More operating hours means more pollutants released into your neighbourhood.
-If you have respiratory concerns or young children, you might want to weigh in.
+If you have respiratory issues or young children, you might want to weigh in.

 What Could Change